elvisimprsntr/siriproxy-ipcam/README.md

 Second, you must have at least one IP camera on your local network that supports image/video streaming.

-Third, in order to support images from IP cameras requiring authentication, you need to have access to or set up a web server on your SiriProxy server to cache the camera the image to push to Siri.
+Third, in order to support images from IP cameras requiring authentication, you need to have access to or set up a web server on your SiriProxy server to cache the camera image to push to Siri.
 Simply type `apt-get install apache2 -y`.
 The default configuration for APACHE will work.
 SiriProxy will need write permission to the `/var/www/` folder, which is you are running SiriProxy as ROOT this plugin will be able to cache the camera image.

 Here is a short demonstration video: Coming soon…